H-alpha as a Tracer of Star Formation in the SPHINX Cosmological Simulations: Introduction

 One of the most fundamental and basic properties of galaxies is the rate at which new stars form, the star formation rate (SFR).
 The SFR is sensitive to the interplay between the gas inflow and outflow rates of galaxies, and the efficiency at which this gas is converted into stars \citep[e.g.,][]{Bouche10,Lilly13,Behroozi19}.
 The SFR can fluctuate on different timescales \citep[e.g.,][]{Sparre15,Iyer2020,Flores21}, which range from dynamical timescales of molecular clouds ($\sim10$s of Myrs), through galaxy merger timescales ($\sim100$~Myr), to long (Gyr-scale) coherences in accretion rates \citep[e.g.,][]{MattheeSchaye19,EWang20,Tacchella20,Wan25}.
 Observationally, SFRs can be measured using various diagnostics \citep[e.g.,][]{Kennicutt2012,DeLooze2014,Davies19} that are either based on the light from massive, short-lived stars (e.g., the rest-frame UV), or processed radiation (e.g., nebular lines in HII regions or dust emission).
 Each of these diagnostics probes different timescales of star formation and is affected by dust attenuation differently.

-At high redshifts ($z>3$), the rest-frame UV emission used to be the most sensitive SFR indicator that could be measured for large galaxy samples, tracing star formation on the $t \sim 100$~Myr timescales \citep[e.g.,][]{Bouwens15}.
-However, dust corrections in the rest-frame UV are significant, with potentially up to 50\% of the star formation rate density at $z\sim5$ being obscured by dust \citep[e.g.,][]{Zavala21,Sun25}.
-In contrast, the Hydrogen-alpha (\ha{}) emission -- an alternative SFR indicator -- is emitted in the rest-frame optical ($\lambda = 6564$~{\AA}) and thus has a much lower sensitivity to dust attenuation.
+At high redshifts ($z>3$), the rest-frame UV emission used to be the most sensitive SFR indicator that could be measured for large galaxy samples, tracing star formation on $t \sim 100$~Myr timescales \citep[e.g.,][]{Bouwens15}.
+However, dust corrections in the rest-frame UV are significant, with potentially up to 50\% of the cosmic star formation rate density (\sfrd{}) at $z\sim5$ being obscured by dust \citep[e.g.,][]{Zavala21,Sun25}.
+This emphasizes the great importance of alternative SFR indicators that are less sensitive to dust attenuation, such as the \ha{} emission.
+The \ha{} photons are emitted in the rest-frame optical ($\lambda = 6564$~{\AA}), where dust corrections are smaller than in the rest-frame UV due to the negative slope of the dust attenuation curve (however, we caution that there is growing evidence of flatter attenuation curves at fixed $A_V$ or stellar mass at high redshifts compared to the local Universe; e.g., \citealp{Shivaei2025,Fisher2025}).
 The luminosity of the \ha{} line is directly proportional to the luminosity of ionizing photons that are predominantly emitted by very young stellar populations, making \ha{} sensitive to star formation on shorter timescales \citep[$t \sim 10$~Myr; e.g.,][]{Leitherer99}.
 As the \jwst{} can now measure the distribution of \ha{} luminosities out to $z\sim7$ based on spectroscopy and narrow-band imaging \citep[e.g.,][]{Clarke24,Pirie24,Covelo-Paz25,Fu25}, it is timely to reassess the role of the H$\alpha$ emission as a tracer of the SFR.

-The conversion factor between the H$\alpha$ luminosity\footnote{Throughout this work, we assume a negligible contribution of active galactic nuclei to the H$\alpha$ emission.} and the SFR primarily depends on assumptions on the properties of stellar populations, in particular the star formation history (SFH), the initial mass function (IMF), binarity and stellar metallicity.
-The SFH and the IMF are relevant because the ionizing photon emissivity from a single stellar population drops sharply after a few Myr when massive, short-lived O stars leave the main sequence.
+The conversion factor between the H$\alpha$ luminosity\footnote{Throughout this work, we assume a negligible contribution of active galactic nuclei to the H$\alpha$ emission.} and the SFR primarily depends on assumptions on the properties of stellar populations, in particular, the star formation history (SFH), the initial mass function (IMF), binarity, and stellar metallicity \citep[e.g,][]{Wilkins2019}.
+The SFH and IMF are relevant because the ionizing photon emissivity from a single stellar population drops sharply after a few Myr when massive, short-lived O stars leave the main sequence.
 Binary interactions can extend these ionizing lifetimes \citep{Gotberg17}, smoothing the otherwise steep drop-off after a few Myrs.
-At fixed stellar mass and age, the metallicity impacts the effective temperature of stellar atmospheres due to line blanketing effects, affecting the ionizing luminosity as well.
+At fixed stellar mass and age, the metallicity affects the effective temperature of stellar atmospheres due to line blanketing effects, affecting the ionizing luminosity as well.